cbegin/graven/README.md

 To do so, simply call `graven repo --login --name [repo-name]`.
 The credentials you enter will be stored in your home directory in the .graven.yaml file.
 Your credentials will be obfuscated to discourage over-the-shoulder or casual exposure.
-Even though a strong encryption algorithm is used, the key is not secure and thus you should treate it as such.
+Even though a strong encryption algorithm is used, the key is not secure and thus you should treat it as such.